Samuraig5/piranha/README.md

 ### Runs

 > [!NOTE]
-> Due to technical difficulties and slower than expected computation, I was unable to perform the tests and experiments as I wanted to.
+> Due to technical difficulties building piranha and slower than expected computation, I was unable to perform the tests and experiments as I wanted to.
 The concept (and files) are none the less useful in my opition and I will leave them here.
 >To see the experiments I actually ran go the the next section called Anaysis.

 The following is the file structure of the experiments: